Ditectrev/DP-203/README.md

 ![Question 128](images/question128.jpg)

 - [ ] Box 1: Read the file into a data frame.
-Box 2: Perform transformations on the file.
-Box 3: Specify a temporary folder to stage the dat.
-Box 4: Write the results to Data Lake Storage.
-Box 5: Drop the data frame.
+Box 2: Write the results to a table in Azure Synapse.
+Box 3: Write the results to a table in Azure Synapse.
+Box 4: Mount the Data Lake Storage onto DBFS.
+Box 5: Mount the Data Lake Storage onto DBFS.
-- [ ] Box 1: Read the file into a data frame.
-Box 2: Specify a temporary folder to stage the dat.
-Box 3: Write the results to Data Lake Storage.
-Box 4: Drop the data frame.
-Box 5: Perform transformations on the file.
+- [ ] Box 1: Perform transformations on the data frame.
+Box 2: Write the results to a table in Azure Synapse.
+Box 3: Mount the Data Lake Storage onto DBFS.
+Box 4: Specify a temporary folder to stage the data.
+Box 5: Perform transformations on the data frame.
-- [ ] Box 1: Perform transformations on the file.
-Box 2: Drop the data frame.
-Box 3: Read the file into a data frame.
-Box 4: Write the results to Data Lake Storage.
-Box 5: Drop the data frame.
+- [x] Box 1: Mount the Data Lake Storage onto DBFS.
+Box 2: Read the file into a data frame.
+Box 3: Perform transformations on the data frame.
+Box 4: Specify a temporary folder to stage the data.
+Box 5: Write the results to a table in Azure Synapse.
-- [ ] Box 1: Specify a temporary folder to stage the dat.
+- [ ] Box 1: Perform transformations on the data frame.
 Box 2: Read the file into a data frame.
-Box 3: Read the file into a data frame.
-Box 4: Drop the data frame.
-Box 5: Perform transformations on the file.
+Box 3: Write the results to a table in Azure Synapse.
+Box 4: Specify a temporary folder to stage the data.
+Box 5: Mount the Data Lake Storage onto DBFS.

 ### You have an Azure event hub named retailhub that has 16 partitions.
 Transactions are posted to retailhub.
 Each transaction includes the transaction ID, the individual line items, and the payment details.
 The transaction ID is used as the partition key.
 You are designing an Azure Stream Analytics job to identify potentially fraudulent transactions at a retail store.
 The job will use retailhub as the input.
 The job will output the transaction ID, the individual line items, the payment details, a fraud score, and a fraud indicator.
 You plan to send the output to an Azure event hub named fraudhub.
 You need to ensure that the fraud detection solution is highly scalable and processes transactions as quickly as possible.
 How should you structure the output of the Stream Analytics job?